 Suicide Prevention And Resilience in Children (SPARC)

-According to the Centers for Disease Control, suicide is the third leading cause of death for children, adolescents and young adults between ages 10 and 24.
+According to the Centers for Disease Control, suicide is the second leading cause of death for children, adolescents and young adults between ages 10 and 24.
 Children’s Health℠ Dallas offers Intensive Outpatient Programs (IOP) for youth with suicidal behaviors.
 Our Suicide Prevention and Resilience (SPARC) IOP services targets risk factors.